3D Quantum Trajectories. Quantum orbits of the Hydrogen's electron

+where ${\cal A}(r)\xi (\vartheta )\eta (\varphi )=A(r,\vartheta,\varphi)$ is the amplitude of the wave function, and $S_0(r,\vartheta,\varphi)=Z(r)+L(\vartheta )+M(\varphi )$ is the total reduced action.
+(Expressing the total reduced action as a sum of three 1D reduced actions is argued in Ref. \cite{Dja4} in the case of cartesian symmetry potentials.
+For the case of the central potential, the separation of the variables in the reduced action still valid and one can prove it by proceeding by the same way as in Ref. \cite{Dja4}.
+By replacing Eq.~(\ref{xi}) in Eqs.~(\ref{1d-schro-radial}), (\ref{1d-schro-theta}) and (\ref{1d-schro-phi}) respectively, we obtain exactly as we had proceeded in 1D

-Eqs.
-(31), (32) and (33) represent the components of the QSHJE in 3-D for a central potential.
+Eqs.~(\ref{1d-qshje-radial}), (\ref{1d-qshje-theta}) and (\ref{1d-qshje-phi}) represent the components of the QSHJE in 3-D for a central potential.
 These equations contain the Schwarzian derivatives of the functions $Z$, $L$ and $M$ with respect to $r$, $\vartheta$ and $\varphi$ respectively.
-Note that, by deducing the value of $\lambda $ from (31) and the value of $m_{l}$ from (33), then substituting in Eq.
-(32), one obtain
+Note that, by deducing the value of $\lambda $ from Eq.~(\ref{1d-qshje-radial}), and the value of $m_{l}$ from Eq.~(\ref{1d-qshje-phi}), then substituting it in Eq.~(\ref{1d-qshje-theta}), one obtains

-Now, considering the functions $Z$, $L$ and $M$ as the reduced actions corresponding to the directions of the variables $r$, $\vartheta$ and $\varphi$, we can define a total reduced action of our system by summing the three reduced actions \footnote{ Which is also valid for the classical case.}